The Space Between Us (novel): Reception

 The Space Between Us received largely positive reviews.
 While most reviewers enjoyed Umrigar's prose, several questioned whether or not she used clichés or exaggeration.
 Mishan praised Umrigar as "a perceptive and often piercing writer, although her prose occasionally tips into flamboyant overstatement."
 Calcutta Telegraphs Sreyashi Dastidar wrote the empathy that Umrigar writes with made up for "the situational clichés and the forced Indianness of the English dialogue."
 While noting "Umrigar's reliance on cliche," Karen R. Long of The Plain Dealer praised "the book's musicality, enhanced with a smattering of Hindi words and cadences" and Umrigar's depiction of guilt and "the way love mixes with cruelty and loneliness."
 The Book Report's Jennifer Krieger enjoyed "the clarity and simplicity in Umrigar's style as well as a devotion to detail" and the images which she populates the text with.
 Umrigar's depiction of Indian everyday life also was praised as realistic and engaging.
 Writing for The Scotsman, Natasha Mann described Mumbai as the "perfect setting" for a novel about the class system, but questioned the absence of characters other than "middle-class, insular" Indians.
 "To read these comparisons is to understand that Umrigar's Bombay is a place where robust foods figure prominently, elements like wind and sea are driving forces, and religious beliefs underscore everything," commented the San Francisco Chronicles Lynn Andriani.
 In general, the characters of Bhima and Sera have been regarded as realistic and sympathetic by reviewers.

 Reviewers also discussed the social commentary present in the novel.
 Kirkus Reviews called it "[a] subtle, elegant analysis of class and power."
 Beacon Journals Mary Ethridge wrote: "The Space Between Us is not meant to be read as a social commentary about race or class, although it certainly has some powerful messages along those lines.
 Rather, it is an elegant novel of the heart and spirit whose characters are testament to the essential human drive – to find joy, peace and love where we can."
 Andriani compared The Space Between Us to Khaled Hosseini's The Kite Runner, a 2003 novel set mainly in Afghanistan which deals with characters of various social classes.
 The Economist attributed the novel's success in not becoming "emotional soup" to the variety of issues examined.
 Budz describes the novel as "a treatment of modern India, where women recognize their sameness but cannot bridge the space that separates them."

+Sequel

+A sequel, The Secrets Between Us, was published in 2019.